anniavd/taskmaster-pro/README.md

   ![screenshot create task](/assets/images/edit-task.jpg)

-- When the user is going to delte task has two ways,can delete all task doing click on the button **Delete All Tasks** or select one task, drag and drop how show in the follow image.
+- When the user is going to delete task has two ways,can delete all task doing click on the button **Delete All Tasks** or select one task, drag and drop how show in the follow image.

   ![screenshot create task](/assets/images/delete-task.jpg)